understanding-the-connected-home/book/roommates.md

 # Roommates

+_How do roommates share connected objects, manage privacy with co-inhabitants, and make decisons together?_

 ## WRITTEN?
 ## PROOFED?

 A look at sharing connected objects, how to manage privacy from co-inhabitants, and making decisons together.

-Shared connected objects offer a way to use physical good in a non-rivaling way.
+Shared connected objects offer a way to use physical good in a non-rivaling (or at least _less rivaling_) way.
 Through personalization and modularity, we can design and prepare for fuller shared usage, and with trust management better navigate who can use what object.
-In turn, we can imagine how shared objects gain value the more they are used, which could lead to a more sustainable appreciation of physical goods.
+In turn, we can imagine how shared objects gain value the more they are used, which could lead to a more sustainable appreciation of shared physical goods.

 ## Shared connected objects

 As anyone who's lived in a shared household can attest, there will be objects that you share with others.

-Be it the TV remote, a book, the dining room table, or even the dishes, the connected home will not doubt be **filled with objects that will be used by multiple people,** sometimes simultaneously and sometimes even without the owners permission.
+Be it the TV remote, a book, the dining room table, or the dishes, the connected home will not doubt be **filled with objects that will be used by multiple people,** sometimes simultaneously and sometimes even without the owner's permission.

 > On the whole, you find wealth much more in use than in ownership. — Aristotle

 ### Rival vs. non-rival goods

 What will these shared, connected objects be like?
 What characteristics will define them?

-Furthermore, when we imagine objects being shared, what if we think about them being used not only within one household, but with neighbors, friends and even the broader world? **Even at the same time?**
+When we imagine objects being shared, what if we think about them being used not only within one household, but with neighbors, friends and even the broader world? **Even at the same time?**

 Normally, **physical objects are "rival goods."** That means if one person has it, no one else can have it.
 For example, I'm reading a paperback book, and unless you're comfortable reading over someone's shoulder, it's not possible for you to read the book at the same time.